 Material/Printer/Inks: These are other variables that can add perceived value to your piece.
-By detailing the substrate printed on in addition to the quality inks, this highlights and ensures the archival qualities of your fine art print.
+By detailing the substrate printed on and adding information of the quality inks, highlights the archival qualities of your fine art print.

 Finally, you, as the artist should sign the certificate in addition to signing the print too!
 Additionally, on the certificates of authenticity, you can find a declaration of intent, signed by both the artist and publisher.

 If you are using a Certificate of Authenticity for Limited Edition prints, then you need to provide more information.
 Within the art industry there are strict rules with regard to Limited Edition prints.
 These are in place to help maintain the high reputation and price that Limited Edition prints have.
-You can see our previous blog on Limited Edition prints Click here.
+See our Blog on Limited Edition prints for more information.

 How do certificates of authenticity benefit you?

 By supplying certificates of authenticity with each of your prints you show your dedication as an artist.
 Showing your potential buyers, that you not only want to create a collection of art, but have a series of giclée prints with a provenance for serious collectors.
 This can make your artwork and photos easier to sell as well as potentially increasing the sales value.
 By having this document linked to your work, your customers can have confidence in purchasing from you.

-By having a certificate of authenticity you’re also creating an official record of your giclée prints and this can also be used for your artwork too.
+By having a certificate of authenticity you’re also creating an official record of your giclée prints.
+This can also be used for your artwork too.
 This may help you to catalogue your work and in time this too can add value to your giclée prints.